 England's National Parks and Areas of Outstanding Natural Beauty (AONBs) cover nearly a quarter of the land area of England, which together form some of our finest protected landscapes.

-As well as being landscapes of great aesthetic quality, these protected areas provide a major repository for some of our most important historic sites, containing over 63,300 listed buildings, more than 10,400 nationally important ancient monuments (about half of those designated in England) and in excess of 300 designated historic parks and gardens.
+As well as being landscapes of great aesthetic quality, these protected areas provide a major repository for some of our most important historic sites, containing 66,000 listed buildings, 9,000 nationally important ancient monuments (nearly half the total number in England) and in excess of 360 designated historic parks and gardens.

 Other natural designations